anagha-microsoft/ncr-mlops-hol/README.md

 ## 3. Time and resources committment

-If you are new to Machine Learning, Azure Machine Learning and Azure DevOps - dedicate at least two-three days for it to run slowly, and understand each step.
+If you are new to Machine Learning, Azure Machine Learning and Azure DevOps, dedicate at least two-three days for it to run slowly, and understand each step.
+Otherwise, you can finish the lab in a few hours.
 You will need an Azure subscription with at least a few hundred dollars.

 ## 4. What is MLOps?
 As a data scientist what is it that I need to know and do, for MLOps?
 What is the handoff between myself and a DevOps engineer?